zbalkan/zbalkan.github.io/_posts/2024-06-19-crowdsec-wazuh-integration.md

 ## Comparing with Wazuh -or any other SIEM, HIDS, HIPS

-When you read the CrowdSec introduction above, you may think it is not so different than any other  host-based intrusion detection system (HIDS) or prevention system (HIPS).
+When you read the CrowdSec introduction above, you may think it is not so different from any other host-based intrusion detection system (HIDS) or prevention system (HIPS).
 That's the first thing that came to my mind as well.
 According to the [duck test](https://en.wikipedia.org/wiki/Duck_test), I believe it is yet another HIDS/HIPS.

 Technically, whatever you can do with CrowdSec can be done with Wazuh as well.
 You can trigger rules and use `active response` scripts to block IP addresses.
 The difference is in the details.
 CrowdSec is minimal, it does not require a central instance.
 The rules are processed locally, not on a dedicated server.
 The action is taken immediately.
 So, the load is distributed to agents.
 That might remind you [Ossec](https://www.ossec.net/), [Samhain](https://www.la-samhna.de/samhain/), [Sagan](https://github.com/quadrantsec/sagan) or others.
 What about EDRs?